SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-15-fda-covid-boosters-jnj-mixmatch.md

    EUA.
 At that point, the CDC's ACIP could issue a recommendation for practice.
 Or, as Furilla pointed out, full approval for Moderna and J&amp;J might grease the skids there, allowing a bit less deliberation.

+3. One side-effect of watching some of the mix-and-match discussion was that I could observe the chair, Arnold Monto, as he was talking to the speakers and moderating the discussants.
+He tends to _smile_ at them, as if he's having a good time &mdash; sort of warms my cold, skeptical heart a bit.
+I kind of like the guy.
+(I did _not_ like the way they all religiously called each other "doctor"; that never happens in, for example physics, where it would just sound pompous.
+Cultural differences&hellip;)

 J&amp;J may consider this a mixed result, but I think for the general welfare this was a good day.